What is CBD

 How does CBD work in the body?

-Is CBD legal?
+Is CBD lawful?

 What is the difference between CBD and THC?

-The main difference lies in the effect on the central nervous system.
+The main difference lies in the effect on the central nervous system

-What forms of CBD are there?
+What types of CBD are there?

 Are there side effects with CBD?

-CBD is considered well-tolerated.
+CBD is considered well tolerated.

-How do you recognize good CBD?
+How can one recognize good CBD?

 Not every CBD product delivers what it promises.